 sudo nvram boot-args="-x"

 (If you want to start in Verbose mode as well, use sudo nvram boot-args="-x -v" instead )

 - After using Safe Boot, to return to a normal startup, execute this command in Terminal or the command line:

 sudo nvram boot-args=""

 Some features don't work in Safe Mode

 Safe Mode can be useful for troubleshooting.
 However, certain Mac OS X features do not work in Safe Mode.
 For example, you can't use DVD Player, capture video in iMovie, use audio input or output devices, or use an internal or external USB modem.
 The behavior of some devices such as wireless networking may vary depending on computer and Mac OS X version.

 Safe Mode in Mac OS X v10.5 or later also disables Quartz Extreme (hardware accelerated graphics).
-Applications that depend on Quartz Extreme will not open, and the Mac OS X menu bar will appear solid even if "Translucent Menu Bar" is enabled in Desktop & Screen Saver preferences.
+Applications that depend on Quartz Extreme do not open in Safe Mode, and the Mac OS X menu bar will appear solid even if "Translucent Menu Bar" is enabled in Desktop & Screen Saver preferences.

 Safe Mode in Mac OS X v10.6 or later also disables File Sharing access.
-This means you will not be able to mount Time Capsule disks or volumes being served by other computers running Mac OS X.
+This means you can't mount Time Capsule disks or volumes being served by other computers running Mac OS X in Safe Mode.